 It’s almost winter, and I’ve got an incredible (and easy!) preschool snowman STEM activity for indoor play.
 We call this, Build a Snowman Home, and it will have your child thinking about the size, structure, and design using Legos.

 Related: Do you enjoy snowmen as much as I do?
 Check out our top 10 snowman craft ideas for kids.

 Sure, building a snowman outside is fun.
 But let’s face it.
-We aren’t very likely to have snow here. (sigh) This easy snowman idea invites us to at least pretend we live in a snowy part of the world.
+We aren’t very likely to have snow here. (sigh) This easy snowman idea invites us to pretend we live in a snowy part of the world.

 Add a quick and easy marshmallow snowman and invite your preschooler off to make him some snowy shelter!
 It’s nothing but wintery magic – even when you don’t have the snow part.

 Related: Winter activities for kids are nothing but fun.
 As the days feel long, you must check out this list!

 Want great ideas without the ads?
 Download these 20 hands-on learning games for kids.

 When it comes to the best toys for kids, we want open-ended toys and prompt ideas.

 Primarily, we are using toys to inspire creativity and extend thinking outside the box.

 Easy preschool activities such as this snowman home are just like the others listed here: